 |Brother SE400||Computerized||$$$||5||Read Review

-|Janome 13512||Mechanical||$||4||Read review
+|Janome 13512||Mechanical||$||4||Read Review

 Best Sewing Machines for Beginners under $200

 Several of the models on our list are under $200, but there is one model that is simply better than the rest: Brother CS6000i.
-This isn’t just my personal opinion.
+This isn’t just our personal opinion.
 This model is the best seller in Amazon’s sewing machine category.
 It even has 4,800 customer reviews.

 While not ideal for beginners, the CS6000i is perfect for intermediate and advanced seamstresses.

 The CS6000i is a computerized model that comes with some of the industry’s best features, including: